Teams Introduction Workshop

 Tags teams

-ITS is currently hosting Teams Introductory Workshops providing you with the essential tools and techniques to effectively communicate and collaborate.
-It is running twice a week from June 16th through July 2nd.
+Throughout June, ITS hosted a Teams Introductory Workshop, providing you with the essential tools and techniques to effectively communicate and collaborate.
+It ran twice a week from June 16th through July 2nd.
 This knowledge article is to provide the resources that were covered during this training, specifically the demo portion.
 You may also find the PowerPoint attached to this knowledge article, which goes over the introduction to the workshop.

 *Note* We recommend using the Teams application over using the web version.
-Using the application allows you to pin it to your Windows task bar, or Mac doc which allows an easier start and use
+Using the application allows you to pin it to your Windows task bar, or Mac doc which allows an easier start and use.
+Additionally, if you use the browser version, it will prompt you to allow certain things (such as using the Camera or Microphone), which if the prompt is ignored or denied, then you need to go into the browser settings to fix.

 Meeting Settings